-- Do not allow a child to stand in front of the SRS front passenger airbag unit or sit on the knees of a front passenger. - Do not drive the vehicle while the driver or passenger has items resting on their knees.
+- Do not allow a child to stand in front of the SRS front passenger airbag unit or sit on the knees of a front passenger. - 1 Do not drive the vehicle while the driver or passenger has items resting on their knees. - 1 Vehicles with side airbags and curtain shield airbags: Do not lean against the door, the roof side rail or the front, side and rear pillars. - Vehicles with side airbags and curtain shield airbags: Do not allow anyone to kneel on the passenger seat toward the door or put their head or hands outside the vehicle.

-1 Vehicles with side airbags and curtain shield airbags: Do not lean against the door, the roof side rail or the front, side and rear pillars.
+Do not attach anything to or lean anything against areas such as the dashboard or steering wheel pad.

-1 Vehicles with side airbags and curtain shield airbags: Do not allow anyone to kneel on the passenger seat toward the door or put their head or hands outside the vehicle.
+These items can become projectiles when SRS driver and front passenger airbags deploy.

-- 1 Do not attach anything to or lean anything against areas such as the dashboard or steering wheel pad. - These items can become projectiles when SRS driver and front passenger airbags deploy. - 1 Vehicles with side airbags and curtain shield airbags: Do not attach anything to areas such as the door, windshield glass, side door glass, front and rear pillars, roof side rail or assist grip. - 1 Vehicles with side airbags and curtain shield airbags: Do not hang coat hangers or other hard objects on the coat hooks.
-All of these items could become projectiles and seriously injure or kill you, should the SRS curtain shield airbag deploy. - 1 Vehicles with side airbags: Do not use seat accessories which cover the parts where the SRS side airbags inflate as they may interfere with inflation of the airbags. - 1 Do not strike or apply significant levels of force to the area of the SRS airbag components shown on P. 70.
-Doing so can cause the SRS airbags to malfunction. - 1 Do not touch any of the component parts immediately after the SRS airbags have deployed (inflated) as they may be hot. - 1 If breathing becomes difficult after the SRS airbag has deployed, open a door or window to allow fresh air in, or leave the vehicle if it is safe to do so.
-Wash off any residue as soon as possible to prevent skin irritation.
+- 1 Vehicles with side airbags and curtain shield airbags: Do not attach anything to areas such as the door, windshield glass, side door glass, front and rear pillars, roof side rail or assist grip. - 1 Vehicles with side airbags: Do not use seat accessories which cover the parts where the SRS side airbags inflate as they may interfere with inflation of the airbags. - Do not strike or apply significant levels of force to the area of the SRS airbag components shown on P. 87.
+Doing as one pouge the SRS airbage to molfunction.